sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 2. Enter their email address.
 You can enter multiple addresses.
 3. Toggle whether they only have **Read Only** access.
 This means they will not be able to make any modifications to the simulation in Air, such as deleting it or placing it in an Organization.
 The user can _still access consoles_ and modify the simulation directly that way.
 4. Click **Add User**.
+5. Click **Close** when finished.

+{{<img src="/images/guides/nvidia-air/ManageUsers.png" alt="" width="600px">}}

 The user(s) will now see the simulation in their [Simulations](https://air.nvidia.com/simulations) list to access.
 The user will not receive any notification they were given access to the sim.

-{{<img src="/images/guides/nvidia-air/ManageUsers.png" alt="" width="600px">}}

 You can also share simulations via Organizations.
 Read more about them [here](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations).